maritatsuko/what_to_eat/README.md

 * Make an account, log in and out
 * Submit a recipe via form
 * View list of all recipes and every recipe separately
+* Vote if a recipe is good or bad
+  * Current ratings can be seen from individual recipe pages

 **(future) Features:**